tonzoxx/tonybrueske.github.io/_posts/2020-04-19-color-palette.markdown

 As a business tool a seperate page seemed most expected in terms of a library for all the colors.
 The palette will eventually be available via the picker tool as well so having this a seperate space will allow for simple color creation as well as advance colors for theme building.

-This will also be the new standard for the other workspaces we plan to utilize for the future <a href="">Design Center</a> we are building.
+This will also be the new standard for the other workspaces we plan to utilize for the future <a href="tonybrueske.com/ux/ui/design-center/">Design Center</a> we are building.

 <img src="/assets/images/color-palette-1.png" alt="Image of Digideck's Color Palette">
 <img src="/assets/images/color-palette-2.png" alt="Image of Digideck's Color Palette with Colors">